 Voter Identification Laws, or Voter Identification Requirements, require electors wishing to cast their ballots in-person on Election Day or during the early in-person voting period to present a valid form of identification before being permitted to vote.

-Voter ID laws emerged after the Court’s decision in Crawford v.
+Brief History: Modern voter ID laws emerged after the Court’s decision in Crawford v.
 Marion County Election Board (2008), which established that reasonable ID requirements, motivated by a state’s reasonable interest to prevent voter fraud, are not on their face unconstitutional.
-Although the Supreme Court upheld voter ID laws, opponents can potentially challenge strict voter ID laws if they can show specific harms to voters that outweigh states’ interests in curbing fraud.
+Although the Supreme Court upheld the use of voter ID laws, opponents can challenge strict voter ID laws if they can show specific harms to voters that outweigh states’ interests in curbing fraud.
 After the Supreme Court struck down the outdated federal pre-clearance provisions of the Voting Rights Act (VRA) in Shelby County v.
-Holder (2013), many additional states began to implement strong voter ID laws due to the increased ease of passing voting-related measures.
+Holder (2013), many additional states began to implement strong voter ID laws due to the increased ease of passing voting-related measures that boost voter confidence and safeguard election integrity.

-Polling shows that a substantial majority of Americans from all racial and ethnic backgrounds agree that voter ID laws are needed.
-80% of Americans across party lines favor requiring all voters to provide photo identification at their voting place in order to vote.
-95% of Republicans, 83% of Independents, and 63% of Democrats favor requiring Photo ID to vote.
+Public Sentiment: Polling shows that a substantial majority of Americans from all racial and ethnic backgrounds agree that voter ID laws are needed.
+Eighty percent of Americans across party lines favor requiring all voters to provide photo identification to vote in person.
+97% of Republicans, 84% of Independents, and 53% of Democrats support requiring photo ID to vote.
 When considering racial demographics, 77% of minorities favor these laws.
 In every major demographic, including black voters and Democrats, voters support voter ID laws.

 Voter Identification, MIT Election Data and Science Lab, available at: https://electionlab.mit.edu/research/voter-identification.